flootr/peew/README.md

 #### Element.setText(String)

-Sets the given string as text node to the current element.
+Sets Element.text to the text which occur before the first subelement.

 #### Element.find(match)